kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 ## Bitbucket Data Center in AWS:

-Log in to the AWS Management Console and launch an instance. use t2medium, linux 2, 50GB, keypair, port 22(ssh), 7990(bitbucket), take note of the region.
+Log in to the AWS Management Console and launch an instance. use t2medium, linux 2, 50GB, keypair,enable auto-assign public IP, open port 22(ssh), 7990(bitbucket), take note of the region.

 <img width="899" alt="Image" src="https://github.com/user-attachments/assets/a4dd03e6-b285-4882-a8a4-76b2cfd2db29" />